whirvis/clusteral/README.md

 ## 📊 Running the Clustering Program

 There is a main method in `ClusteringProgram`.
-It should be executable out of the box, so long as valid arguments are given.
-The parameters are documented in `ClusteringParams`.
-An example of valid CLI arguments would be:
+It should be executable out of the box with valid arguments.
+Parameters are listed in `ClusteringParams`.
+An example of valid CLI arguments are given below.

 ```bash
 java -jar clusteral.jar                                                    \